Xila-Project/Old_core/README.md

 ### Core

-Here are the feature that are implemented in the core:
+Here are the feature that are implemented in the core :

 - Simple **account manager**.
 - **Multitasking** (background execution, protections against freezing and memory overflow).